BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Setup

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.

-2. Obtain the unique key values of the Device.LocalAgent. object that correlates with the that equates to the source of the test USP messages.
+2. Obtain the unique key values of the Device.LocalAgent. object that correlates with the source of the test USP messages.

 3. Ensure that at least one Device.LocalAgent.Controller.{i}.BootParameter. object exists on the EUT, and the instance identifier of the object is known by the traffic generator.

 ### Test Procedure

 1. Send a Delete message to the EUT with the following
     structure:

     ```{filter=pbv type=Msg}
     header {